Identify Quiet Accumulation Candlestick Pattern Before Stock Runs

-Volume Weighted Average Price orders trigger on rising Volume, which then triggers more and more orders.
+Volume Weighted Average Price orders trigger on rising stock Volume, which then triggers more and more orders.
 Time Weighted Average Price orders are appropriate for Dark Pool Quiet Rotation™ and Dark Pool Quiet Distribution, as well as Dark Pool Quiet Accumulation.

 Martha Stokes CMT